tddschn/servicenow-test-runner-scheduler/README.md

 # Trigger ATF Test / Suite from another instance

+ServiceNow - Start and Schedule Multiple ATF test runners in browser

 - [Trigger ATF Test / Suite from another instance](#trigger-atf-test--suite-from-another-instance)
   - [What does `servicenow-test-runner-scheduler` do?](#what-does-servicenow-test-runner-scheduler-do)
   - [Installation](#installation)